 Grab a Brew

-Several craft breweries make downtown Durham their home, many within walking distance of the train station.
+Several craft breweries make downtown Durham their home, many within walking distance of Durham station.
 Ponysaurus has a large outdoor seating area where visitors can relax and enjoy a pint year-round.
 A walkway lined with patio heaters leads patrons between picnic tables to food truck fare at the back gate of the spacious fenced lawn.
 Offering a variety of American-, Belgian-, and European-style beers, there’s one for every taste.

 Ponysaurus offers a variety of American-, Belgian-, and European-style beers. photograph by Discover Durham

 Or try something new at Honeygirl Meadery, where owner Diane Currier sells honey wine.
 One reason she decided to open her permanent location on Hood Street?
 “Durham embraces its makers,” she says.
 “I knew this city would welcome something different.”
 Take home a bottle of a perennial favorite like Honey Chai, or a seasonal mead like Hibiscus Lemonthyme.
-Although seating is currently closed, “We are working on improvements right now so we can open our bee garden in mid-March,” Currier says.

 If you’re a cider lover, head to Bull City Ciderworks on Roxboro Road, where you can stay cozy while sipping your cider near the fire pit.
 Although Cherry Tart is their most popular cider, Bull City rolls out seasonals like Cranpappy and Pom Pomme Chérie throughout the year.